aboueim/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

 In this part four different t-tests has been executed and the result are as below.
 H0: There is no difference between the mean of data and population mean.
-Alpha is 0.05.
+Alpha = 0.05.

-T-test to see if there is a statistical difference between mean of the whole dataset (All manufacturer) and 1500 as the mean of population?
+The first t-test was run to compare the means between the entire cases in the dataset and the assumed population mean of 1500.
+As shown below, the null hypothesis of the equal mean value was not rejected (t = -1.8931, df = 149, p-value = 0.06028) under the 95 percent cofidence interval.
+That is, statistically, there is no significant difference between the dataset mean and 1500.

 ![This is an image](Part3_results_ttest.png)

+The second t-test was run to compare the means between PSI of the vehicles manufactured in lot1 and the assumed population mean of 1500.
+As shown below, the null hypothesis of the equal mean value was not rejected (t = 0, df = 49, p-value = 1) under the 95 percent cofidence interval.
+That is, statistically, there is no significant difference between the mean value of PSI related to vehicles manufacturted at lot1 are significantly different from the population mean value of 1500.

 ![This is an image](Part3_results_ttest_lot1.png)

+The third t-test was run to compare the means between PSI of the vehicles manufactured in lot2 and the assumed population mean of 1500.
+As shown below, the null hypothesis of the equal mean value was not rejected (t = 0.51745, df = 49, p-value = 0.6072) under the 95 percent cofidence interval.
+That is, statistically, there is no significant difference between the mean value of PSI related to vehicles manufacturted at lot2 and the population mean value of 1500.

 ![This is an image](Part3_results_ttest_lot2.png)

+The fourth t-test was run to compare the means between PSI of the vehicles manufactured in lot3 and the assumed population mean of 1500.
+As shown below, the null hypothesis of the equal mean value was rejected (t = -2.0916, df = 49, p-value = 0.04168) under the 95 percent cofidence interval.
+That is, statistically, the mean value of PSI related to vehicles manufacturted at lot3 are significantly different from the population mean value of 1500.

 ![This is an image](Part3_results_ttest_lot3.png)